-1. The more time we spend with God in prayer, the more we discern God's voice.

-Think of the relationships that are close to us.
+The more time we spend with God in prayer, the more we discern God's voice.
+Think of the relationships that are close to you.
 The closer the relationship, the more familiar the voice!
-There are people who call you on the phone but never need to say who they are (i.e. parents, spouse, kids, siblings, close friends).
+There are people who call you on the phone and never need to identify who they are (i.e., parents, spouse, kids, siblings, close friends).
 There is a familiarity that only comes through repeated exposure.
 The same is true of God.
-The more we talk to God and listen to what He says-the more familiar we become with the sound of God's voice.
+The more we talk to God and listen to what He says, the more familiar we become with the sound of His voice.

-2. Focus more on what you hear than how it sounds.
+- Focus more on what you hear than how it sounds.
 There seems to be some confusion between hearing God's voice and recognizing what God says.
 The first is more difficult than the second.
 Once again, look at human communication.
 What does your mom's voice sound like?
 Someone may say, "It's female.
 It's pleasant.
 She speaks with an accent.
 She has a softness to her voice."
-That's great, but you've only narrowed the possibilities down to a couple billion people.

-Now, what would your mom say about lying, purity, God's Word, family, health, etc.?
+That's great, but you've only narrowed the possibilities down to a couple billion people. - Now, what would your mom say about lying, purity, God's Word, family, health, etc.?
 The more you know your mom, the more you know what she thinks.
 If you're trying to discern her voice, you begin by eliminating what is not her.
 The same is true of God.
 When we focus on what we hear, we can compare it to who He is.
-When an idea clashes with His nature or His Word, we can eliminate that from the list.

-If you are having a hard time discerning the emotions of listening, the following chart may help.
+When an idea clashes with His nature or His Word, we can eliminate that from the list. - If you are having a hard time discerning the emotions of listening, the following chart may help.
 This chart was taken from Choosing God's Best.

-God's Voice:
+God's Voice Satan's Voice

+Stills you Rushes you

+Leads you Pushes you

+Reassures you Frightens you

+Enlightens you Confuses you

+Encourages you Discourages you

+Comforts you Worries you

-Stills you Leads you Reassures you Enlightens you Encourages you Comforts you Calms you Convicts you
+Calms you Obsesses you

-Satan's Voice:

-Rushes you Pushes you Frightens you Confuses you Discourages you Worries you Obsesses you Condemns you
+Convicts you Condemns you

-3. Be sure that what you hear aligns with Scripture.
+• Be sure that what you hear aligns with Scripture.
+The Bible is

-The Bible is God's revealed Word.
+God's revealed Word.
 Our first stop in learning to distinguish God's voice should be to discover what God has already written.
 God will not contradict Himself.
 He will not tell you something in prayer that does not align with His Word.